qn7o/csv2influx/README.md

 # csv2influx

 Write CSV data into InfluxDB thanks to Influx's Line Protocol syntax.
+It's based on [lineprotocol](https://github.com/qn7o/lineprotocol) package.

 The CSV files must have a header row so csv2inlux can properly match and write fields' and tags' labels.
-If you target more than one input CSV file, csv2influx will consider they are all identical in terms of structure and CSV options (delimiter, quoting, etc). csv2influx won't validate fields' types; it will just add trailing 'i' for integers and double quotes strings.
+If you target more than one input CSV file, csv2influx will consider they are all identical in terms of structure and CSV options (delimiter, quoting, etc).
+csv2influx won't validate fields' types; it will just add trailing 'i' for integers and double quotes strings.
 Finally, tags won't be automatically sorted to improve performances.
 Feel free to do so manually by providing --tag-columns with a sorted list if you prefer.